Skip to primary navigation Skip to content Skip to footer

 We can’t stress this enough about this particular Maui snorkeling location: snorkel with a buddy!
 If you plan to venture around the corner to the north side of Black Rock, you MUST be a strong swimmer.
 Strong ocean currents are frequent once you swim away from the bay’s shelter, and no lifeguards are on duty.
 When you return to shore, swimming against the ocean’s current makes for a problematic Maui snorkeling experience.
 Please take care of yourself by knowing and practicing the fundamentals of snorkeling safely!

 Known locally as Kahekili Beach Park, Airport Beach has excellent snorkeling and is a famous Maui scuba diving site.
-What makes Airport Beach extra perfect is that it has a lot of great snorkeling.
+What makes Airport Beach extra special is its abundance of great snorkeling!
 Airport Beach has an expansive and well-developed reef that extends south and north along the Kaanapali coastline.
 The beach extends almost as far as the eye can see in either direction.

-You should find a sandy area, away from the lava ground, to get into the ocean.
-When you enter, hold your fins in one of your hands, wear your mask, and snorkel around your neck.
-Put on your snorkeling fins once you get past the shore break, and try to keep your feet up so you do not invite cuts from a lava or coral injury.
+You should enter the ocean where you find a sandy area, away from the hard lava.
+When you enter, hold your fins in one of your hands, wear your mask, and put your snorkel around your neck.
+Put on your snorkeling fins once you get past the shore break, and try to keep your feet up so you do not invite injuries from lava cuts or coral gashes.
 The coral reef starts almost immediately and extends from shore to a depth of 25 feet.
 You do not have to venture far from the beach to see the beautiful Maui sea life populating this protected area.

 The public beach park has a parking lot and public restrooms.
 Kahekili Beach Park is a friendly location for visitors, especially those who don’t stay at one of the resorts in Kaanapali.